 Mohammed worked in his youth as a shepherd after his parents and his uncle had died.
 He was a member of the Quraisch tribe, the leading clan in Mecca.
 Mohammed then moved into the household of the younger brother of his father, who worked as a dealer.

-Around 595, his former employer, the 15-year-old merchant widow Chadidscha bint Chuwailid from the tribe of the Quraish, offered him marriage, whereby Mohammed obtained financial independence and social security.
+Around 595, his former employer, merchant widow Chadidscha bint Chuwailid from the tribe of the Quraish, offered him marriage, whereby Mohammed obtained financial independence and social security.
 From her he had his daughter Fatima.

 After his death, he is said to have married 12 other women, who are called mothers of the faithful (umm-ul-muminin).